 How can I tell if my products contain a large concentration of the Itchy M’s?

-The best way to know if you product contains a lot or a little of this preservative is by looking for the placement of the ingredient on labels.
+The best way to know if your product contains a lot or a little of this preservative is by looking for the placement of the ingredient on labels.

-- Remember first five ingredients of a product equates to approximately 80% of the product.
+- Remember the first five ingredients of a product equates to approximately 80% of the product.

 - If the preservative is one of the first five ingredients, then the product contains a higher concentration (more) of the preservative.

-v05 Herbal Escapes Kiwi Lime Squeeze Conditioner is also Curly Girl Method Friendly, but with many of the drug store products you can easily find, the savings doesn’t always prove to be the right decision.
-As you can see from the label, Methylchloroisothiazolinone is listed as the seventh ingredient on the label.
-Since this preservative is listed much higher on the product label, it means there’s a higher concentration of the preservative in the product.
-Over my few years of research, I’ve noticed many women in the Red Carpet Curls Facebook Group and the Curly Girl Method Support Group International complain of itchy scalp when they switched to the Vo5 conditioners.
-99% of the time the problems are almost always the Itchy M’s if the person’s routine hasn’t change.
+Over my few years of research, I’ve noticed many women in the Red Carpet Curls Facebook Group and the Curly Girl Method Support Group International complain of an itchy scalp when they switched to the Vo5 conditioners.
+99% of the time the problems are almost always the Itchy M’s if the person’s routine hasn’t changed.

 Make sure to pay attention to your reactions to this ingredient by patch testing the product on a different part of your skin to see how your skin reacts.

-If you do experience an allergic reaction, no matter how minor, stop using the product and look for products with natural preservatives or no preservatives at all (will have shorter shelf life)
+If you do experience an allergic reaction, no matter how minor, stop using the product and look for products with natural preservatives or no preservatives at all (will have a shorter shelf life).